BhanuPrakashNani/Image_Processing/README.md

 # Image_Processing
 Welcome aboard.
-With the growing technologies out in the world, we have seen how important aspect Image Processing has become.
+With the growing technologies out in the world, we have seen how important Image Processing has become.
 This repository provides a complete understanding of practical implementation of all the concepts to be known for a developer to start their Image Processing journey.

 ## Contents